subframe7536/maple-font/README.md

 [中文版](/README_CN.md)

+## ATTENTION

+Because I don't have a Mac OS machine, this is the greatest adaption I can do with Mac OS currently, but I can't test whether it works.
+My ability is not enough to solve other problems on Mac OS.
+I will record the problem and try to solve it.
+Feel sorry

 ## What's new compare to V4

 - redesigned it according to `Fira Code Retina`'s spacing and glyph and expand the font width from 600 to 1200, which lead to a **better rendering effect** on my screen(1080P)